 3. Filling skills and capabilities gaps quickly

 Last but not least, outsourcing IT services will allow you to quickly fill the gaps that your company has in terms of skills and capabilities.
 Although selection processes are becoming more and more agile, talent in IT profiles is expensive and difficult to acquire.
-On a day-to-day basis, this translates into difficulty in covering transitory work overloads and difficulty in acquiring highly skilled talent in new technologies.

 However, with IT outsourcing you will be able to access this talent dynamically and flexibly, allowing you to incorporate the knowledge and capacity you need to meet business needs temporarily, and release them when you no longer require them.

-3 disadvantages of outsourcing IT services
+3 disadvantages of outsourced IT support

 1. Creating greater dependence on external entities